apache/maven-wrapper/maven-wrapper-plugin/src/site/markdown/usage.md

 - **source**: Since Maven already requires Java to run, why not compile and run a classfile to download the maven-wrapper jar?
 This type comes with a `.mvn/wrapper/MavenWrapperDownloader.java` which will be compiled and executed on the fly.

+The type can be specified with `mvn wrapper:wrapper -Dtype=x`, where x is any of the types listed above.

 Maven Version
 -------------
 By default the plugin will assume the same version as the Maven runtime (calling `mvn -v`).
 But you can pick a different version.